Jimmy Page and his relation with the occult

-Jimmy Page is certainly one of the biggest guitarists in rock history, famous for his session recordings and his work with the Yardbirds and Led Zeppelin.
-But, there is another side of the musician that are not well known for the main public, he is interested in the occult and even bought the house that was once own by the English occultist Aleister Crowley (12 October 1875 – 1 December 1947) was an English.
+Besides his interest in music, Page is also known for being interested in the occult.
+Page even bought the Boleskine house, place in the Loch Ness that was once owned by the English occultist Aleister Crowley (12 October 1875 – 1 December 1947).
 Crowley founded the religion of Thelema, identifying himself as the prophet entrusted with guiding humanity into the Æon of Horus in the early 20th century.

 The appearance of the four symbols on the cover of the fourth album has been associated with Page’s interest in the occult.
 The four symbols representing each member of the band.
 Page himself called “ZoSo.”
 3 The ZoSo itself would have appeared for the first time in the book Ars Magica Arteficii, of 1557, written by the alchemist Gerolamo Cardano, where it was identified like a sigil that consists of signs of the zodiac.
 The symbol was also reproduced in the Dictionary of Occultism and Alchemical Symbols, by Fred Gettings, published in 1982.

 During the tours and presentations after the release of the fourth album, Page often had the ZoSo symbol embroidered on his clothes, along with the signs of the zodiac.
 These were visible mainly in his “dragon suit”, which included the signs of Capricorn, Scorpio and Cancer that can become the Sun, Ascendant and Moon of the musician.